rodolphe74/Vg5kGraphics/README.md

 - for 25 rows,
 - which allows a resolution of 160*250 px.

+To create an image, you need to :
+- crop the original image into rectangles of 4*10 px.
+- create a quadrichromic character from it
+- tell the ef9345 to display each create character at the right place.

 What's problematic is that 500 characters is not enough to cover the entire screen.